osmandapp/docs/content/osmand/widgets/nav-widgets.md

 The widget shows alerts on the screen during navigation

 > {% data variables.android-values.screen_alerts_descr %}

 ![Alert information widgets](/assets/images/widgets/alert_information_widget.png)

-In OsmAnd there is an opportunity to activate or not next alerts - {% data variables.android-values.show_traffic_warnings %}, {% data variables.android-values.show_pedestrian_warnings %}, {% data variables.android-values.show_cameras %}, {% data variables.android-values.show_tunnels %}.
+There is an option to turn on and turn off the alerts such as: {% data variables.android-values.show_traffic_warnings %}, {% data variables.android-values.show_pedestrian_warnings %}, {% data variables.android-values.show_cameras %}, {% data variables.android-values.show_tunnels %}.

-> Other alerts are active always by default.
+> Other alerts are always active by default.

 | | |
 |------------|------------|